 How Singapore's family offices invest will, in many cases, parallel and overlap with investment strategies seen by families throughout Asia and globally.

-And like family offices elsewhere, they will have a diversified portfolio, holding their share of public equity, fixed income, and alternative investments like private equity, venture capital, hedge funds, and real estate.
+And like family offices elsewhere, they will have a diversified portfolio, with of course real estate and other alternative investments (private equity, venture capital, and hedge funds), as well as a mix of public equity and fixed income investments.

-Tuck Meng Yee, Founder of Singapore-based family office JRT Partners, said private equity will remain appealing to investors in the coming year:
+And Tuck Meng Yee, Founder of Singapore-based family office JRT Partners, said investments like private equity will remain appealing to investors:

 "The trend for more companies being held private seems to be continuing.
 The amount of capital that's now available for private investments versus publicly listed investments seems to be growing."